 Material properties are different at the nanoscale and researchers have long been exploring how to use these tiny materials — 1,000 to 10,000 times smaller than the thickness of a human hair — in all kinds of applications, from making sensors for phones to building faster chips for laptops.
 Fabrication techniques, however, have been challenging in realizing 3D nano-architectures.
 DNA nanotechnology enables the creation of complexly organized materials from nanoparticles through self-assembly, but given the soft and environment-dependent nature of DNA, such materials might be stable under only a narrow range of conditions.
 In contrast, the newly formed materials can now be used in a broad range of applications where these engineered structures are required.
 While conventional nanofabrication excels in creating planar structures, Gang’s new method allows for fabrication of 3D nanomaterials that are becoming essential to so many electronic, optical, and energy applications.

 This new study demonstrates an efficient method for converting 3D DNA-nanoparticle lattices into silica replicas, while maintaining the topology of the interparticle connections by DNA struts and the integrity of the nanoparticle organization.
-Silica works well because it helps retain the nanostructure of the parent DNA lattice, forms a robust cast of the underlying DNA and does not affect nanoparticles arrangements.
+Silica works well because it helps retain the nanostructure of the parent DNA lattice, forms a robust cast of the underlying DNA, and does not affect nanoparticle arrangements.

 “The DNA in such lattices takes on the properties of silica,” says Aaron Michelson, a PhD student from Gang’s group.
 “It becomes stable in air and can be dried and allows for 3D nanoscale analysis of the material for the first time in real space.
 Moreover, silica provides strength and chemical stability, it’s low-cost and can be modified as needed — it’s a very convenient material.”